Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 else max = j;
 ```

 There are no restrictions on what kind of statements can appear inside an `if` statement.
-In fact, it’s not unusual for `if` stalements to be nested inside other `if` statements.
+In fact, it’s not unusual for `if` statements to be nested inside other `if` statements.
 Consider the following `if` statement, which finds the largest of the numbers stored in `i`, `j`, and `k` and stores that value in `max`:

 ```C
 if(i > j)